Frequently Asked Questions

 Frequently Asked Questions1.
 How did New Horizons Music get started?

-The idea of senior adults playing music together was developed by Dr. Roy Ernst of the Eastman School of Music.
-He envisioned that many adults, as they approached and entered retirement, would be interested in making music in a group setting, but might not have the skills or confidence to get started.
+Dr. Roy Ernst of the Eastman School of Music conceived and developed the idea of the New Horizons program for older adults who would be interested in making music in a group setting, but might not have the skills or confidence to get started.
 Our New Horizons ORCHESTRA welcomes adults of any age!

-New Horizons Music programs provide entry points to music making for adults, including those with no musical experience at all and those who were active in school music programs but have been inactive for a long period.
+New Horizons Music programs provide entry points for adults, including those with no musical experience at all, and those who were active in music programs but have been inactive for a long period.
 A New Horizons Music program should be inclusive rather than exclusive.
 There are no auditions.
 Every person has musical potential that can be developed to a level that will be personally rewarding.

 3. I would like to join, but I don’t think I have any musical talent.
 Can I really do this?